-Canada geese Egg Addling in NYC, Long Island & Westchester County, NY
+Canada geese Egg Addling in NYC, Long Island, Westchester County, NY or NJ

 People who have never heard of egg addling probably wonder what it could possibly have to do with population control in Canada geese.
 It actually can be a very helpful tool to deal with the problem of nuisance birds in many urban and suburban areas.
 NYC and Long Island have contended with rising residential Canada goose numbers for quite a few years.
 Standard Pest Management specializes in providing Egg Addling services to all of our customers.

 Canada geese are historically migratory birds.
 Average adults weigh between eight and ten pounds and are about 35 inches tall.
 They are quite impressive, especially when dozens of them congregate in one location.
 Majestic comes to mind when spotted in their V formations in the sky en route to unknown destinations.
 In places like NYC, however where goose populations have exploded, enthralled and awe inspired is tempered with annoyance.